Here are few things I have made or have contributed to. They are roughly in reverse chronological order of involvement.

 flycheck, a GNU Emacs plugin for syntax-checking code and reporting diagnostics in the buffer.
 I’ve been helping around as a co-maintainer since the original author’s departure.
 It has support for over 40 different programming languages, and is one of most-downloaded Emacs plugin on MELPA.

 megado, a MegaDrive emulator in C made by merwaaan.
-It has nice debugging features, snapshots, and is starting to play quite a few games, albeit with glitches.
-I’m helping around with infrastructure: making it builds on Linux, continuous integration, sanitizers and the like.
-At some point I should start working on sound emulation.
+It has nice debugging features, snapshots, and is starting to play quite a few games, though it’s far from accurate.
+I’m helping around with infrastructure: making it build on Linux, continuous integration, sanitizers and the like.
+I’m also working on emulating both sound chips.

 Bright Plateau, a short puzzle game made in 72 hours for the Ludum Dare 39 jam, in duo with merwaaan.
 You have to power up houses by placing generators on the plateau.
 This time we went 3D with THREE.js, and, although exhausted, we were quite satisfied with how the game turned out.
 I wrote a post-mortem about it.